teklynk/raspi-streamer/readme.md

 ## Update device firmware
 In my case with the EVGA XR1 Lite usb capture device, I had to update its firmware in order for `v4l2-ctl --list-formats-ext` to show resolutions above 1280x720 30fps.
 After the firmware update it now shows 1080p and 720p at 60fps.
 It also allowed me to disable HDCP.
 Check if your device has a firmware update.

+## USB 3.0 Devices
+Make sure that your capture device is connected to the (blue) USB 3.0 port and that you are using a USB 3.0 cable.

 # Screenshots

 ## Here is my setup: